ironhack-labs/lab-react-training/README.md

 ## Introduction

-The purpose of this exercise is to become fluent with the core React concepts such as: creating components, passing the data through props, working with state, rendering lists, and working with forms (controlled components).
+The purpose of this exercise is to practice the core React concepts such as: creating components, passing data through props, working with state, rendering lists, and working with forms (controlled components).

 To see the expected result for each iteration, refer to the solution example: [**React Training - solution**](https://5c6c2a0de07b084ce35373ee--determined-aryabhata-a8a833.netlify.com/).